 AWS Integration

 Connect your AWS account to enable the AI agent to query CloudWatch logs and metrics, inspect EC2 instances, review ECS/EKS workloads, and monitor ElastiCache clusters during investigations.
-This integration uses OIDC federation — no AWS credentials are stored in Autoheal.

 Capabilities